kunhwiko/concepts/languages/devops/kubernetes.md

 ---
 ##### Labels / Annotations / Selectors
 ```
-Annotations: comments that provide extra context
+Labels:

-Labels: used to identify, select, and group Pods (or other objects) together based on some criteria
+    - used to identify, select, and group Pods (or other objects) together based on some criteria
+    - not used for attaching arbitrary metadata to objects

+Annotations: used to attach arbitrary metadata that Kubernetes does not care about

 Selectors: chooses objects based on some criteria (two or more selectors imply selector1 AND selector2 instead of OR)
 ```